rdkcentral/rdkservices/Network/doc/NetworkPlugin.md

 <a name="method.getIPSettings"></a>
 ## *getIPSettings [<sup>method</sup>](#head.Methods)*

 Gets the IP setting for the given interface.

+### Events

+  No Events.

 ### Parameters